Warning against euphoria over reforms, as military targets minorities

 March 11 (World Watch Monitor) – Christians around the world who’ve been praying for Burma have been warned against ‘euphoria’ over reform, while Christian and Muslim minorities remain under attack by the military.

-Sunday March 10 marked the 16th anniversary of the Global Day of Prayer for Burma, which celebrated some progress towards reform, but warned that grave issues remained, especially the continuing attacks against the Kachin and Rohingya ethnic and religious minorities.
+Sunday March 10 marked the 16th anniversary of the Global Day of Prayer for Burma, which celebrated some progress towards reform, but warned that grave issues remained, especially the continuing attacks against the Kachin and A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar. ethnic and religious minorities.

 The Day of Prayer followed a new report claiming government troops have destroyed 66 churches in Kachin State in the north of Burma, on the border with China and India.
 The report, by the Kachin Women’s Association of Thailand (KWAT), also claimed the military are using rape as a weapon of war.
 It said the Burma army had set fire to churches after the collapse of the ceasefire in Kachin State in 2011.
 A recent report by Amnesty International has condemned air-strikes against the mainly Christian Kachin.